 Totus Tuus is a nationally recognized week long youth summer catechetical program for grades 1-12.
 Totus Tuus teaches the four pillars of the Catholic faith and the rosary through games, songs and fun.
 The catechists are seminarians and college students motivated in their faith life.
 Adult volunteers are needed to house the Totus Tuus team for the week, host them for supper and assist them as they work with the parish children.

 Stewardship is a way of life that acknowledges everything we have is a gift from God: our families, faith, talents, skills, livelihood and finances.
-The Stewardship Committee assists our parish family in realizing and responding to this lifestyle by assisting with the parish Time and Talent Sign-Up, the archdiocesan Annual Appeal, the Spirit Link newsletter and the Welcoming Committee.
+The Stewardship Committee assists our parish family in realizing and responding to this lifestyle by assisting with the parish Time and Talent Sign-Up, the archdiocesan Annual Appeal, and the Spirit Link newsletter.
 We invite you to become involved in this important ministry.

 The parish library is a great resource of religious books and videos for adults and children.
 Volunteers are needed to help check out and reshelve materials.
 The library is open before and after each weekend Mass.